Optimal shrinkage-based portfolio selection in high dimensions: Simulation and empirical studies

 \section{Simulation and empirical studies}

 In this section we illustrate the performance and the advantages of the derived results using simulated and real data.
-Particularly we address the estimation precision of the shrinkage coefficient and compare the traditional estimator with the asymptotic intensity and its consistent estimator.
+Particularly we address the estimation precision of the shrinkage coefficient and compare the bona-fide estimator with the existent approaches.